ManuelSanchezUribe/ManuelSanchezUribe.github.io/README.md

 <a name="students"> </a>
 Current and former students

+- Diego Vera,  Master of Mathematical and Computational Engineering, IMC UC.
+August 2024-.
+- Sebastian Ferra,  Master of Mathematical and Computational Engineering, IMC UC.
+August 2023-.
 - Cristhian Nuñez, Ph.D. in Mathematics, UC.
 2022-.
 - Vicente Hojas, Master of Engineering Sciences, UC.
-2021-.
+Graduated January 2024.
 - Pablo Cortes, Master of Engineering Sciences, UC.
 2021-.
 - Joaquin Valenzuela, Master of Engineering Sciences, UC.
-2021-.
+Graduated July 2023.
 - Genaro Laymuns.
 Master of Engineering Sciences, UC.
 Graduated July 2021.

 Follow this [link](Student.md) to learn more about current and past students' projects, including undergraduate research projects.
 Research opportunities for students (undergraduate and graduate) are also available.